Whether we like it or not, travel scams exist all over the world, and they can happen to the best of us.

 The scam: You’ve just found the perfect souvenir at the marketplace, but the catch is they only take cash.
 Not to worry – there’s an ATM over there.
 You withdraw your cash and all seems well, but a few days later, you notice some mysterious transactions that you didn’t make appear on your online banking statement.
 Looks like your PIN has been skimmed and a scammer is using your card.

 1. Cover your PIN when you enter it – scammers can sometimes put pinhole cameras in the ATMs to watch you as you enter your code.

 2. Use ATMs alongside a travel companion if possible to deter potential thieves.

 3. When possible, withdraw money from within a financial institution such as a bank.
 Don’t be deterred by potential ATM fees though.
-If you have an Orange Everyday or Orange One card you can get these fees rebated within five business days if you deposit $1,000+ into an Orange Everyday every month (and from 1 March 2018, also make five+ card purchases).
+If you have an Orange Everyday or Orange One card you can get these fees rebated within five business days if you deposit $1,000+ into an Orange Everyday every month and make five+ card purchases.

 In any case, be sure you also let us know when you are travelling.
 This helps us make sure your accounts are safe while you’re overseas.
 You can easily do this through the ING app or just give us a call on 133 464.

 Like we said, travel scams can happen to the best of us.
 But you don’t have to worry.
 If a thief swipes your card or you accidentally use dodgy Wi-Fi while you’re overseas, you can easily put your card on hold straight from your ING app or give us a call anytime (yes, literally any time) on +61 2 9028 4077.

 Rebate Offers for Orange Everyday and Orange One Customers

 The Global ATM Rebate Offer and the International Transaction Fee Rebate Offer will apply for the next calendar month when you perform the following during the current calendar month: